timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 # Acknowledgments

-The authors wish to thank Mike Hollyman, Theodor-Fedor Vompe, Magnus Westerlund, Patrik Fältström and Jasdip Singh for their feedback and suggestions.
+The authors wish to thank Mike Hollyman, Theodor-Fedor Vompe, Magnus Westerlund, Patrik Fältström, Jasdip Singh, Behcet Sarikaya, and Mark Nottingham for their feedback and suggestions.

 {backmatter}